HLTAID003 – Provide First Aid

 - Medical emergencies

 - Written assessment.

 Upon completion of this training, students will receive a Statement of Attainment for HLTAID003 Provide First Aid, incorporating HLTAID001 Provide Cardiopulmonary Resuscitation within 30 days via PDF.
 Certificates are typically provided to the student within 10 business days of successful completion.

 To enrol, students must be a minimum of 14 years of age.
 Children under 14 may be accepted on a case-by-case basis upon application to their local SMA state branch (in the state where the course is to be held).
 This ensures the student has the necessary skills to undertake training and assessment requirements.

-New or continuing students undertaking nationally recognised training need a USI to receive a qualification/statement of attainment for this unit.
-USI will provide access to an online record of training since January 1, 2015 and allow comprehensive training transcripts to be produced More.
-An enrolling student should enter their existing USI.
+New or continuing students undertaking nationally recognised training need a Unique Student Identifier (USI) to receive a qualification/statement of attainment for this unit.

 Students will be assessed individually and in group activities.
 Students need to display competency in all assessable elements to successfully complete the unit package HLTAID003 accreditation.
 Assessment is conducted using the following methods:

-The following learning resources are provided to students during class & face-to-face sessions:
+The following learning resources are provided to students during class and face-to-face sessions:

 - First Aid Manual incorporating the latest first aid information.
 It provides students with an easy to read reference for HLTAID003 Provide First Aid.

 - PowerPoint presentation that is interactive, includes videos and is customised to include real life first aid and Provide Cardiopulmonary Resuscitation examples and scenarios.